bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 <https://github.com/bmstu-iu9/refal-5-lambda/releases/latest>

 and just start it up.
-In this way archive with executable and library Refal modules in user profile (into folder `%APPDATA%`), the way to the catalog will be written into `PATH` variable for the current user.
+In this way  it is archived with Refal's executable and library modules in the user profile (into folder `%APPDATA%`), the path to the catalog will be written to the `PATH` variable for the current user.
 In order to delete Refal from your computer it is possible either to use “Refal-5-lambda” → “UninstallRefal-5-lambda” shortcut in Start menu or using “Control panel” → “Programs and components” or “Parameters” → “Applications” → “Apps & features”